meghamkpatel/PhysicalTherapyAssistant/README.md

 - **Real-time Response Generation**: Generates responses in real-time, offering quick access to information without navigating through traditional databases.
 - **Chat History**: Maintains a session-based chat history for the continuity of interaction, enhancing the user experience by keeping track of the conversation flow.

+## Supplementary Scripts and Their Roles
+### PDF to Text Conversion (`pdftotxt.py`)
+To ensure the application's semantic search engine has access to a broad range of resources, the `pdftotxt.py` script plays a pivotal role in preprocessing.
+It transforms PDF documents into text files, making the content available for further processing.
+This step is vital for extracting meaningful information from PDFs, a common format in medical documentation and research papers.

+### Data Indexing (`indexing.py`)
+The `indexing.py` script is at the heart of populating the vector database, setting the stage for the application's semantic search capabilities.
+It processes and chunks text documents into digestible segments, generates embeddings using LLM, and indexes them along with metadata in Pinecone.
+This meticulous organization facilitates the efficient retrieval of semantically similar content, underpinning the application's quick and relevant responses.

+### Enhancing Interactivity with PTAssistant (`PTAssistant.py`)
+Building on the foundation laid by the core application, `PTAssistant.py` explores the capabilities of the OpenAI Assistant API to further refine user interactions.
+This script exemplifies how advanced AI models can be leveraged to not only understand but also anticipate user queries, offering nuanced and context-aware responses.
+It marks a significant advancement in making the application not just a tool but a conversational partner, capable of guiding users through complex information with ease.

 ## How to Run

 ### Prerequisites